Photonsters/anycubic-photon-docs/FAQ.md

 - Use soft tissues and a small spray of IPA to remove any dried resin, buff with microfiber cloth.

 ### How do I clean the FEP Film?
-- once you have drained the vat of resin, spray down with IPA and wipe with paper towel.
+- Once you have drained the vat of resin, spray down with IPA and wipe with paper towel.
 Spray again and use soft tissue on the clear FEP, finally buff the FEP with microfiber lens cloth.
-Be careful of dried resin on the cloth that could scratchthe FEP.
+Be careful of dried resin on the cloth that could scratch the FEP.
 Santize wipes can also be used then buff with lens cloth.

 ### What can I use to clean my prints and tools from uncured resin?
 - If you have bought a water washable resin, you can use water and some mild soap, preferably with a ultrassonic cleaner if you don't have one you can use a small brush to help in the cleaning.